 Heat 2 tbsp.
 (4 tbsp. for 4 servings) olive oil in a large wide saucepan over medium-high.
 Meanwhile, wash and cut red potato into 1/4 inch cubes.
-Add to saucepan with butternut squash and cook for 3 minutes, stirring occasionally.
-Drain and pat tofu dry with paper towel and cut into bite-sized cubes.
+Add potatoes to saucepan with butternut squash and cook for 3 minutes, stirring occasionally.
+Drain and pat tofu dry with paper towel.
+Cut tofu into bite-sized cubes.
 Add onions and cook for another 3 minutes, or until vegetables begin to soften and become golden.
 Wash, pick, and chop thyme leaves.
 Drain and rinse lentils.

 Stir in remaining garlic, spice blend, thyme, and crumbled vegetable stock cube.
-Measure out 2 cups (4 cups for 4 servings) water and stir in cornstarch until dissolved.
-Add to saucepan with tomatoes, lentils and tofu.
+Stir cornstarch with 2 cups (4 cups for 4 servings) water, until cornstarch dissolves.
+Add cornstarch mixture to saucepan with tomatoes, lentils and tofu.
 Stir well and bring to a simmer.
 Season to taste with salt and pepper.
-Reduce heat to medium low and cook for about 8-10 minutes, stirring occasionally, until vegetables are tender.
+Reduce heat to medium-low and cook for about 8-10 minutes, stirring occasionally, until vegetables are tender.

-When the vegetables are nearly done, place garlic ciabatta in oven and toast for 5-7 minutes, or until crispy on the edges and soft in the centre.
+When vegetables from Step 3 are nearly done, place garlic ciabatta in oven.
+Toast for 5-7 minutes, or until crispy on the edges and soft in the centre.
 Wash and roughly chop spinach.

 Stir spinach into stew until tender and bright green.
-Spoon stew into large bowls and serve with a side of garlic ciabatta.
+Spoon stew into large bowls.
+Serve with a side of garlic ciabatta.
 Enjoy!